Esadruhn/quantikai/README.md

 - save only up to depth 3 included (for a sequence of play Blue(depth=0), Red(depth=1), Blue(depth=2), Red(depth=3)), produces a 81Mb file
 - at move 3, most nodes have not been visited

-So to get improvements with the pre-compute method, we need to exploit symetries and do more iterations.
+So to get improvements with the pre-compute method, we need to exploit symetries and possibly do more iterations.

 #### Node class: save children